zss1980/science-portal-ui/TECH_README.md

 host file entry (see Environment Files)

 ### Environment files
+A .env file is used by npm to determine what URL, port and protocol to use in launching a local server.
+As such, it must be resolvable by npm in order to start up a local instance.
+Simplest is to place it in the root of your application directory.
+Other methods are possible, documentation can be found here: https://create-react-app.dev/docs/adding-custom-environment-variables/

-.env file needs to be set up in the root of your local copy of the code, with contents similar to (note one entry one each line or npm won't recognize the values):
+Contents should be similar to below.
+Use one entry per line or npm won't recognize the values:

 PORT=443

 HOST=dev-www.canfar.net

 HTTPS=true

-(This file should be included when the repository is cloned.
-Edit the host name, but keep in mind there are CORS issues with having a domain different than the system skaha is deployed on.)
+This file should NOT be included when the repository is cloned.
+When setting the HOST name keep  in mind there are CORS issues with having a domain different than where skaha is deployed.

 #### Troubleshooting .env file usage
 (*) If this file is not in place, 'npm start' will start the app up on localhost which won't